-A blackjack, a firearm (loaded or unloaded), an explosive weapon, a firearm silencer, a gas gun, a machine gun, a projectile weapon, a bullet(s), rifle, a short barrel, a shotgun, a spring gun, a switch-blade knife or any other object defined as a weapon pursuant to RSMo.
+Possession of an antique firearm, curio or relic firearm, blackjack, blasting agent, concealable firearm, detonator, a firearm (loaded or unloaded), an explosive weapon, a firearm silencer, a gas gun, a machine gun, a projectile weapon, rifle, a short barrel, a shotgun, a spring gun, a switch-blade knife, knife (other than an ordinary pocketknife with no blade more than four inches in length), knuckles, or any other object defined as a weapon pursuant to RSMo.
 571.010.
 SAB Policy 5131.6.

-WEAPONS/USE-SSA (02-1)
+INSTRUMENT TO CAUSE HARM/USE- (02-1)

-Possession and/or use of an instrument, device or projectile that could reasonably be used for attack or defense against another person; any instrument or device that could reasonably be used to threaten, intimidate, or inflict physical injury or harm to another person.
-A weapon may include any of the following:
+Use of or threat of the use of an instrument, device or projectile to threaten, intimidate, or inflict physical injury or harm to another person.
+Such an instrument/device may include any of the following:

-- Ordinary pocket knife or an instrument with a blade measuring four inches or less in length;
+- Ordinary pocket knife with a blade measuring four inches or less in length;

 - Pen knives;

-- Projectile weapon (i.e., pellet gun, BB gun, slingshot, bow, crossbow, etc.);

-- Blackjack;

-- Brass

-- Knuckles;

 - Pepper spray;

 - Mace;

 - "Tasers"; or

-• Normal school supplies, household items or other materials (examples include, but are not limited to, scissors, pencils, nail files, chains, laser beam pointers, razor blades, box cutters, combination and/or pad locks, etc.), which are used for attack, to threaten, intimidate or inflict physical injury or harm on another person, when such items are actually used as a weapon.
+- Normal school supplies, household items or other materials (examples include, but are not limited to, pencils, scissors, nail files, chains, laser beam pointers, razor blades, box cutters, combination and/or pad locks, etc.), which are used for attack, to threaten, intimidate or inflict physical injury or harm on another person, when such items are actually used as an instrument to cause harm.